KasperskyLab/klara/install/features_advanced.md

 ## Advanced features

+# Hash checking

+For administrator users, `Advanced Search` page is available, allowing them to check how many KLara jobs matched a particular MD5 or a list of MD5s.

+Admins can use this feature to check if tho KLara rules generate the same results.

 # Virus Collection control file

 As outlined in [installation steps](README.md), this file defines whether a specific scan repository (virus collection) repository will be scanned by one KLara worker or not.